public talks and appearances

 Dr. James Beacham searches for answers to the biggest open questions of physics using the largest experiment ever, the Large Hadron Collider at CERN.
 He hunts for dark matter, gravitons, quantum black holes, and dark photons as a member of the ATLAS collaboration, one of the teams that discovered the Higgs boson in 2012.

-In addition to his research, he is a frequent keynote speaker and communicator at the intersections of science, technology, pseudoscience, innovation, society, politics, and art at events and venues around the world (with a sizable following on TikTok), including the American Museum of Natural History, the Royal Institution, SXSW, the Raisina Dialogue, the Exploratorium, re:publica Berlin, Science City Kolkata, the Guggenheim Bilbao, and the BBC, among dozens of others, as well as private events for companies and corporations, including KPMG, Bain, Dept Agency, BCG, and many more.
+In addition to his research, he is a frequent keynote speaker and communicator at the intersections of science, technology, pseudoscience, innovation, society, politics, and art at events and venues around the world (with a sizable following on TikTok), including the American Museum of Natural History, the Royal Institution, SXSW, the Raisina Dialogue, the Exploratorium, re:publica Berlin, Science City Kolkata, the Guggenheim Bilbao, and the BBC, among dozens of others, as well as private events for companies and corporations, including KPMG, Bain, Dept Agency, BCG, SUSI Partners, and many more.

 His talk, “How we explore unanswered questions in physics”, was featured on TED.com and has been viewed more than 1.6 million times.